r-spatial/qgisprocess/cran-comments.md

 - Drop examples in the documentation of unexported functions.
 This was only the case in `qgis_argument_spec.Rd`.
 - With relation to writing in the user's home filespace:
   - In `tests/testthat/test-compat-sf.R` one test wrote a temporary file (deleted on exit) outside the R temporary directory.
 This has been fixed.
+  - Several functions write output files.
+Their default filepath is a subdirectory of R's temporary directory (`tempdir()`), so this required no further changes.
   - The package stores cache files and tries to do this in an appropriate, OS-dependent directory.
-    - In order to also support R < 4.0, we use a different (OS dependent) cache directory than the ones offered by `tools::R_user_dir()`, which first appeared in R 4.0.
+    - In order to also support **R < 4.0**, we use a different (OS dependent) cache directory than the ones offered by `tools::R_user_dir()`, which first appeared in R 4.0.
 We still adhere to the XDG Base Directory Specification, using `rappdirs::user_cache_dir("R-qgisprocess")` as a cache directory.
     - Contrary to the previous submission, this cache directory is now actively managed.
 Cache files older than 90 days are removed at package loading by default (this can be changed by setting the appropriate option or environment variable).
-Consequently the cache directory will typically remain under 1 MB.
+Consequently the cache directory size will typically remain under 1 MB.
 - Use `SuppressWarnings()` in `tests/testthat/test-qgisprocess-deprecated.R` instead of `withr::local_options(warn = -1)`.
 - Drop the `<<-` symbol in `.onLoad()` and use a separate environment to store the object.